On the Beilinson fiber square: Quasi-isogenies of cyclotomic spectra

 \begin{lemma} The following cyclotomic spectra are quasi-isogenous to each other

 Moreover, the cyclotomic truncations $\tau_{\leq 2p-4}^{\mathrm{cyc}}$ of the first and the third are naturally equivalent. \end{lemma} \begin{proof} We consider the square

 of spectra with $S^1$-action, in which the vertical maps are quasi-isogenies and the right hand terms are quasi-isogenous to zero.
 We consider it as a square of cyclotomic spectra by equipping all spectra with the zero Frobenius map.
 It follows from Proposition \ref{zero_Frob} that the vertical maps are quasi-isogenies of cyclotomic spectra.
-The horizontal fibers are equivalent to $\THH(R;\ZZ_p)\otimes_\SS\ZZ_{hC_p}$ and $\HH(R, (p);\ZZ_p)$ which finishes the proof.
+The horizontal fibers are equivalent to $\THH(R;\ZZ_p)\otimes_\SS\ZZ_{hC_p}$ and $\HH(R, (p);\ZZ_p)$, which shows they are quasi-isogenous to each other.

-Finally, the induced map of cyclotomic spectra (with zero Frobenii) $ \THH(R;\ZZ_p)\otimes_\SS\ZZ_{hC_p} \to \HH(R, (p);\ZZ_p)$ has the property that it is an equivalence of underlying spectra in degrees $\leq 2p-4$ (as in \Cref{quasiisog2}) and consequently induces an equivalence on cyclotomic homotopy groups in degrees $\leq 2p-4$, e.g., again using (the proof of, which describes $\mathrm{TR}$) \Cref{zero_Frob}. \end{proof}
+Finally, the induced map of cyclotomic spectra (with zero Frobenii) $ \THH(R;\ZZ_p)\otimes_\SS\ZZ_{hC_p} \to \HH(R, (p);\ZZ_p)$ has the property that it is an equivalence of underlying spectra in degrees $\leq 2p-4$ (as in \Cref{quasiisog2}) and consequently induces an equivalence on cyclotomic homotopy groups in degrees $\leq 2p-4$, e.g., using the description of $\TR$ as in the proof of~\Cref{zero_Frob}. \end{proof}

 {\mathrm{CycSp}} {\mathcal{S}}